fidesosu/fidesosu/README.md

 ### About Me
 I'm a developer focused on open-source projects.
-My interests lie in creating efficient and practical solutions for various platforms.
+You can use my projects/programs in almost any way you like as long as you don't blatantly copy the project and rebrand it as your own.

 ---